jhudsl/tidyversecourse/manuscript/prediction.md

 1) `applicable` compares new data points with the training data to see how much the new data points appear to be an extrapolation of the training data
 2) `baguette` is for speeding up bagging pipelines
-3) `butcher` is for dealing with pipelines that create model objects take up too much memory
+3) `butcher` is for dealing with pipelines that create model objects that take up too much memory
-4) `discrim` has more model options classification
+4) `discrim` has more model options for classification
 5) `embed` has extra preprocessing options for categorical predictors
 6) `hardhat` helps you to make new modeling packages
 7) `corrr` has more options for looking at correlation matrices